thtran97/Knowledge-Compilers/README.md

 ### Analysis

-In terms of dtree compiler, I just made a very simple strategy as described in [2] without concerning about its treewidth.
+- In terms of dtree compiler, I just made a very simple strategy as described in [2] without concerning about its treewidth.
 In order to minimize the treewidth (thus improve the performance of d-DNNF compiler), we should implement other involved versions of dtree gerenation.
 An interesting program for this procedure : [hmetis](http://www-users.cs.umn.edu/∼karypis/metis/hmetis/), which uses randomizes.
 More details on [6].

-In terms of d-DNNF compiler, I constrained OR-node and AND-node only with 2 children.
+- With d-DNNF compiler, I constrained OR-node and AND-node only with 2 children.
 We still can extend AND-node to more than 2 children.
 But with OR-node, 2 children should be better because we can define the conflict-literal on this OR-node => derterministic!

+- OBDD compiler: I finished a recursive version as described in [5].
+The iterative implementation based on DPLL procedure is still in progress.
+In further versions, we should consider some efficient mechanisms of modern SAT solvers such as unit propagation, non-chronological backtracking, watched literals, conflict-directed backtracking or no-good learning.

 Certainly, my implementation is still quite complex and dumb :) Some todo works are: